 Aside from art, I have several other creative outlets.
 I play music with my husband and father in our family band: The Northern Grey.
 I also make handcrafted masks and costume pieces for my Etsy shop: Black Fox Masquerade, being that Halloween is my favorite time of year.
 I very much enjoy spending a lot of my creative energy making each Halloween season as festive and memorable as possible!
 To do this, I volunteer throughout the year at one of my favorite places on earth, Haunted Overload in Lee, NH, where I help build props and sets and "haunt" there as an actor during October.
 I've even began my own little home haunt in 2021 called Dark Hollow and I hope to expand in the future!

 I also sometimes participate in selling my creative works during the summer at local Art Markets/Festivals where I really get to immerse myself in the art world and interact with other artists and people who just love art!
 Outside of the creative, I am a certified dog trainer and spent years walking and working with dogs.
 However, since moving to Maine the summer of 2019, I've found myself dedicating more time to art and the art community by working part-time at an art gallery and expanding my artistic reach around Maine.
 Though art keeps me very busy, I still find ways to surround myself with animals regularly and keep the passion to paint them alive as well as nourish my soul.

 Featured Images & Articles Below

 2021- Album cover for The Mallett Brothers Band album, "Gold Light"- July 4th 2021.
+Bison painting, "Of What Remains," was the pieces selected for the cover.
 The album art was also featured on the Three Rivers Bissell Brothers Brewing Company brew can "Gold Light" for the release of the album.

 2021- Featured Artist in Lavender Fields Online Magazine, February 2021 issue.